opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 2. **Centralized, reusable logic**:

-    * One framework inside the Security plugin
+    * One framework inside the Security plugin.
-    * Plugins declare what is shareable and the actions that exist
+    * Plugins declare what is shareable and the actions that exist.
-    * The Security plugin handles how access is evaluated
+    * The Security plugin handles how access is evaluated.

 3. **Minimal changes to plugin APIs**

    Plugins should maintain their existing approach while integrating with the new framework:

-    * Keep exposing their existing REST APIs (such as `/detectors`, `/models`, `/reports`)
+    * Keep exposing their existing REST APIs (such as `/detectors`, `/models`, `/reports`).
-    * Delegate authorization to the Security plugin framework
+    * Delegate authorization to the Security plugin framework.
-    * Avoid copying and pasting "get current user" boilerplate
+    * Avoid copying and pasting "get current user" boilerplate.

 4. **Safe migration**

    Existing clusters cannot lose access patterns overnight.
 We needed to provide:

-    * A way to import legacy sharing data into the new framework
+    * A way to import legacy sharing data into the new framework.
-    * Feature flags and per-type rollout
+    * Feature flags and per-type rollout.
-    * A reversible, observable migration step
+    * A reversible, observable migration step.

 ---

 ## High-level architecture

-At a high level, resource sharing splits responsibility across three parts:
+At a high level, resource sharing splits responsibility across three elements:

 * **Resource plugins**: Own the functional resource (detectors, models, reports, dashboards).
 * **Security plugin**: Owns the sharing model and access evaluation.